invisibleroads/invisibleroads-posts/README.md

 # InvisibleRoads Posts

-Posts form the foundation for our web applications.
+This package provides our customized foundation for building a web service using pyramid.

 ## Use